Great Neck, New York: Education

 Great Neck's two major high schools are rated among the top in the country.
 Its students have been frequent finalists in the Intel Science Talent Search, and Great Neck has produced several Intel STS winners since 1999.
-In addition, the district has produced several high school winners of the international First Step to the Nobel Prize in Physics, awarded in Poland.
+The district has produced several high school winners of the international First Step to the Nobel Prize in Physics, awarded in Poland.
 In the 2008 Newsweek magazine's annual list of the top 1,300 American high schools, Great Neck South was ranked 49th, and Great Neck North was ranked 68th.

 Private schools in the region include North Shore Hebrew Academy and Silverstein Hebrew Academy.

 At one time, the Japanese Weekend School of New York (ニューヨーク補習授業校) conducted lessons in Great Neck.